The following tips may reduce the risk of developing ear infections:

 - If you bottle-feed, hold your baby in an upright position.
 Avoid propping a bottle in your baby's mouth while he or she is lying down.
 Don’t put bottles in the crib with your baby.

 - Talk to your doctor about vaccinations.
 Ask your doctor about what vaccinations are appropriate for your child.
-Seasonal flu shots and pneumococcal vaccines may help prevent ear infections.
+Seasonal flu shots, pneumococcal and other bacterial vaccines may help prevent ear infections.